FuelLabs/fuels-ts/.changeset/tough-parrots-occur.md

 ---

 - Implemented transaction signing through an Account
-- Add signers to a transaction request through `addSigner` or `addSigners`
+- Add signers to a transaction request through `addAccountWitnesses`
 - Renamed `createWitness` -> `addEmptyWitness` and implemented `addWitness`